GDformer: Going Beyond Subsequence Isolation for Multivariate Time Series Anomaly Detection: Experiments

+We compare the model efficiency in terms of detection accuracy, training time, and memory footprint of the following methods: AnomalyTrans, DCdetector, and $\mathtt{GDformer}$.
+As shown in Fig. \ref{mod_eff}, our proposed $\mathtt{GDformer}$ exceeds the other two Transformer-based methods consistently on four datasets.
+In self-attention module, the complexity can be formalized as $\mathcal{O}(T^2)$.
+While in the devised coss-attention module, the complexity is $\mathcal{O}(TN)$, with $N$ much smaller than $T$ in our experiments.
+Hence, the memory footprints of $\mathtt{GDformer}$ are lower than those of AnomalyTrans and DCdetector.
+Moreover, the two baselines involve two-branch association modeling and two-stage optimization, which slows the training process.
+In contrast, in $\mathtt{GDformer}$, the training time decreases significantly, with \textbf{88.8\%} and \textbf{94.7\%} averaged decline w.r.t AnomalyTrans and DCdetector.

-\subsection{Sensitivity Investigation}
+\subsubsection{Sensitivity Investigation}

-We analyze the effects of different settings of hyperparameters on the detection performance, including the loss weight $\lambda$, number of prototypes $P$, dictionary size $N$, and detection threshold $\delta$.
 Fig. \ref{param} shows the F1-score sensitivity on the four datasets.
 The loss weight $\lambda$ is adopted to balance the reconstruction loss and the distribution discrepancy loss.
 Higher values of $\lambda$ do not always guarantee higher F1-scores.
 We find that [1,3] may be an optimal range for all datasets.
 Higher values of $P$ and $N$ have larger memory requirements.
 Less prototypes or key-value pairs may fail to capture the normal temporal patterns.
-On the other hand, more prototypes will redundant information, which subsequently leads to loose boundary.
+On the other hand, more prototypes will carry redundant information, which subsequently leads to loose boundary.
 We have the observation that how we design $\mathcal{L}_s$ have stronger effects on SMAP compared with the other three datasets, given F1-score on SMAP varies significantly with different settings of $\lambda$, $P$, and $N$.